KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/alpha_mask_keying/chroma_key_advanced.rst

      - When ON (default), the selected color will be transparent.
 When OFF the selected color will be opaque.
 Keeping the selected color opaque may be more effective if the foreground is simple and the background is complicated.
    * - Color Model\ [1]_
      - Selection
      - These different options yield different results.
 While RGB should yield the sharpest and best results, sometimes the other options HCI and ABI can yield much better results than RGB.
-So if RGB is not producing good results then try one of the other options.
+So if RGB is not producing good results, try one of the other options.
    * - Shape
      - Selection
      - Determines the shape for subspace selection